YCSP Has Been Helping People Since 1979

-Gean also began making a foundational change.
+Gean also made a foundational change.
 He changed the shelter’s paradigm of emergency outreach to one of fostering healing and helping people to become more self-reliant.
 The agency began to offer mental health and addiction treatment and support services.
 Job training started, in the bakery.

 Alfred Shelter First To Receive Federal Funding

 In 1987, the Alfred shelter was the first in the nation to received federal funding under the newly enacted Stewart B. McKinney Homeless Assistance Act.
 The $96,000 grant was used to create 10 living spaces for residents in the basement of a former gymnasium on Shaker Hill, also owned by the Brothers.
 Over the next seven years, the entire gym was renovated into living spaces, and by 1994 the old jail was no longer used for housing.